Im-Programmatist/AWS_Apprentice/YAML Notes.md

                         postal_code
                         (this all will print like single line - Post, village Tq, dist state, country,  postal_code )

-8. YAML Comments - comments are make using '#'
+**8. YAML Comments - comments are make using '#'**

-9. YAML Indentation - this all file carry strict indentation which is may be 2 spaces or 4 spaces(tab) but we must follow the indentation.
-Spacing is very important in YAML.
+**9. YAML Indentation - this all file carry strict indentation which is may be 2 spaces or 4 spaces(tab) but we must follow the indentation.
+Spacing is very important in YAML.**